 "Troubadour?
 Singer-songwriter?
 Artist?
 Hell, I’m just a storyteller with a four-minute attention span and nervous hands!”

 Matt thinks that statement fits him the best.
 He is a singer-songwriter in Tucson, Arizona, transplanted recently from Texas and before that Atlanta, Georgia.
 He has been involved in music for many years, but with his move to Texas got started on my own music project.
-“I write and sing about what comes to me, and I don't try to stick myself in a particular style or genre.
-This might make Matt’s presentation seem a little less ”focused” than some artists who consciously limit themselves to a particular chart type or narrow genre.
 Most of his songs come from dreams, experiences and observations.
 A song may not be about him, but there is a strong personal element in there somewhere – his views, his aspirations or his morality.

 “The seed for a song usually comes easily.
 Often I wake in the morning with several lines of a song in my head, and the rest within minutes of pen hitting paper.
 Often a turn of a phrase, seeing people interact, or hearing a good story will trigger a song as well.
 Sometimes the song is finished just as easily: sometimes it takes some suffering to make it a complete thought.
 I record the songs mostly because it allows me to get them out of my head.
 Until a song is recorded, it haunts me.
 Once committed to “tape,” my mind is freed for other things.”

 Matt’s influences are more of a rock, rather than folk or country background: